chrilef/BactEpiGenPro/README.md

 ### Hardware

-This program has been tested on Windows and Linux based systems.
+This program is compatible on Windows, Linux, and MacOS operating systems.
 It requires minimal computational resources and takes between 1-20 minutes to complete, depending on the size of your files and the complexity of the search parameters.

 ### Software & dependencies